Table of Contents

 Goods and Commodities Traded

-- Gold – major source from the Senegal and Niger river basins, sought after across the Mediterranean.
+- Gold – major source from the Senegal and Niger river basins, sought after across the Mediterranean and Europe.

-- Salt – from desert mines, transported via river to the interior.
+- Salt – from desert mines such as Taghaza and Taoudenni, transported via rivers to the interior to preserve food and maintain health.

-- Ivory – from forest elephants, often shipped down the Volta and Niger.
+- Ivory – from forest elephants, often shipped down the Volta and Niger rivers to coastal markets.

-- Textiles – cotton cloth produced in the Niger bend area, traded locally and regionally.
+- Textiles – cotton cloth produced in the Niger bend area, traded locally and regionally, including distinctive indigo-dyed fabrics.

-- Kola nuts – from the forest belt, exchanged for salt and cloth.
+- Kola nuts – from the forest belt, exchanged for salt, cloth, and other goods, also valued for social and ritual purposes.

-- Iron tools and weapons – produced along riverine ironworking centers.
+- Iron tools and weapons – produced along riverine ironworking centers, vital for agriculture and defense.

 Economic Growth and Empire Building